-Progression marks a key event in a patient's lung cancer journey.
+Progression is when there are signs that the cancer is growing.
+This marks a key event in a patient's lung cancer journey.
 Every effort should be made to find out the reason for the progression and to consider all possible options for future treatment.
 It is important that patients are involved in and understand treatment options when progression occurs.

-Progression is when there are signs that the cancer is growing.
 The progression may be in a few places in the body or brain.
-This is called localised progression.
-The progression may be widespread and in many places in the body or brain.
+This is called localised or oligometastatic progression.
+In other cases, the progression may be widespread and in many places in the body or brain.

 It may be possible to treat localised progression with radiotherapy or surgery.
-This is called Localised Consolidated Therapy (LCT).
-This treatment may delay further progression.